mattco98/matlab-matrix-transformations/README.md

 # matlab-matrix-transformation

-This library provides and easy way to create SO(3) and SE(3) matrix transformations using a clean and consise API.
+This library provides and easy way to create SO(3) and SE(3) matrix transformations using a clean and concise API.
 Supported transformations include translation and rotation, both local and global, in any arbitrary order.

 ## Examples